-As scholars progress through the KL2 Program, they present their research at the KL2 Scholar Touchpoint and Reflection Space (K-STaRS) and to the CCaTS Scientific Review Committee and CCaTS Grand Rounds.
+As scholars progress through the KL2 Program, they present their research at the KL2 Scholar Touchpoint and Reflection Space (K-STaRS) and to the CCaTS Scientific Review Committee and at a Grand Rounds or similar venue in their research areas.
 Scholars are also expected to prepare and submit two to three first author (or senior author) journal articles.

 For more information on the KL2 Program's research component, review the research requirements.

 The mentoring component is an important and unique aspect of the KL2 Program.
 Applicants must identify a mentor — a Mayo Clinic faculty member — before applying to the program.

 The mentor-mentee relationship forms the basis for growth as an independent clinical and translational investigator.
 Mentors play vital roles in fostering scholars' career development, such as by helping them identify and pursue relevant educational and training opportunities.

 Read more about the KL2 Program's mentoring expectations.

 Once admitted to the KL2 Program, scholars meet with their mentoring teams and program leadership to develop individualized action plans and timelines for their career development plans.

 |CORE 6000: Responsible Conduct of Research